Thomson Cayley

 Student in Ottawa, Ontario, Canada

-My technical capabilities were heavily tested and proven during my 15-month tenure as a Data Scientist at Innovation Science and Economic Development Canada (ISED).
+My technical foundations were built and proven during my 15-month tenure as a Data Scientist at Innovation Science and Economic Development Canada (ISED).
 There, I engineered the "Canadian Productivity Monitor" using R and Power BI to automate the ingestion of economic data.
 By replacing manual narrative synthesis with automated pipelines, I cut reporting turnaround times by over 90%.
-I also developed complex automation scripts using Python and R to process UN Comtrade data , and built a Python web scraper to provide real-time tracking of geopolitical indicators.
-This experience taught me how to transform raw, unstructured data into directed analysis that directly guides executive decision-making.
+I also developed complex automation scripts using Python and R to process UN Comtrade data, and built a Python web scraper to provide real-time tracking of geopolitical indicators.
+This experience taught me how to transform raw, unstructured data into directed analysis that directly guides high-stakes decision-making.

-Beyond my professional experience, I continually push my technical boundaries through complex engineering projects and hackathons.
-For my senior capstone, I developed a custom deep learning architecture for "EIT Linkband," a low-cost wearable device for non-invasive hand position estimation.
-Additionally, competing in Major League Hacks' QHacks allowed me to hone my full-stack skills by building "Storybook ML," utilizing a React Native frontend and a high-concurrency Python backend integrated with the OpenAI API.
+The vision behind Dextra is grounded in hands-on research and engineering.
+My senior capstone project — a custom deep learning architecture for "EIT Linkband," a low-cost wearable device for non-invasive hand position estimation — laid the technical groundwork for what we are now building.
+Competing in Major League Hacks' QHacks further sharpened my full-stack execution skills, where I built "Storybook ML" with a React Native frontend and a high-concurrency Python backend integrated with the OpenAI API.

 I grew up in Ottawa and have always valued hard work and community.
-While my recent professional focus has been deeply technical, the grit I learned from tree planting and the problem-solving I honed while helping open a fast-paced restaurant remain core to my work ethic.
+The grit I developed through tree planting and the problem-solving I honed while helping open a fast-paced restaurant remain core to how I operate as a founder.